Les Estables

 Les Estables ([le.z‿ɛstabl]; Los Estables) is a commune in the Haute-Loire department in south-central France.
+The area is known for its ski resorts and outdoor activities.

 History

 A young geometer, who was doing survey work in the area for the Cassini maps, the first modern maps of France, was hacked to death by suspicious villagers in the 1740s.